jlevy/kmd/README.md

 ./install_local.sh
 ```

-This does a pip install of the wheel so you can run it as `kmd`.
+This does a pip install of the wheel so you can run it as `kmd` anywhere.

 ## Using kmd

+Tab completion is your friend!
+Just press tab to get lists of commands and guidance on
-Use `kmd_help` within the shell for full documentation.
+help from the LLM-based assistant.
+Type `?` or use `kmd_help` within the shell for full
+documentation.

-Or just get started with some brief examples.
-Try these commands one at a time
+Get started with some brief examples.
+Try these commands one at a time to see how it
-to see how it works:
+works:

 ```shell
 # Set up a workspace to test things out: